logsearch/licensing/contributor-license-agreements/LogSearch_Individual_Contributor_License_Agreement.md

 any failure of essential purpose of this Agreement or any limited remedy to the maximum extent possible under law.

+6.6  You and We intend that no term of the contract made by this Agreement may be enforced by any person who is not a party to it and reserve the right to agree to rescind or vary this Agreement without the consent of any other person.
+The provisions of the Contracts (Rights of Third Parties) Act 1999 shall be and hereby are excluded.

 You

 ________________________